jlov7/Sentinel-MCP/README.md

 [![CI](https://github.com/jlov7/Sentinel-MCP/actions/workflows/ci.yml/badge.svg)](https://github.com/jlov7/Sentinel-MCP/actions/workflows/ci.yml)

+**⚠️ Important: This is a personal R&D project** – an exploration of governance patterns for AI agents born from passion, curiosity, and continuous learning.
+This is **not a commercial product** and I am **not seeking to develop this into a product**.
+It's shared openly for learning, research, and community discussion.

 Sentinel MCP is a **control plane for AI agents** that brings enterprise-grade governance, security, and auditability to Model-Context Protocol (MCP) servers and agent skills.
 Think of it as the "air traffic control" for your AI tool ecosystem—ensuring every tool invocation is authorized, monitored, and auditable.

 ## 🌟 Why This Matters Now